 Do It!
-Play Recorder - Book and CD
+Play Recorder - Book 1 & CD

 This spectacular book and the accompanying audio recordings are by three of today's best music educators, and it contains everything you need to play the recorder!

 - The audio recordings cover all the basics: tone quality, intonation, tempo, melody, rhythm, style of articulation and phrasing, and expressive nuance.

 - Enhanced content on the audio recordings helps with music reading and writing skills.

 - Live musicians provide authentic accompaniments—classic and contemporary styles.

 - Song repertoire surveys musical styles of the world.
 Music of the Americas includes U.S. folk, jazz, country western, bluegrass, honkytonk, spiritual, blues, gospel, rock-and-roll, jazz waltz, country swing, jazz ballad, Mexican folk, and reggae.
 Music of other times includes 12th-century conductus, 15th-century Dance of the Boufons, 16th-century French branle, 18th and 19th-century folk songs and dances, and 1940s and ’50s jazz, blues, and rock-and-roll.
 Music of the world includes folk songs and dances of England, Ireland, Scotland, France, Germany, Italy, Hungary, Scandinavia, Israel, the Netherlands, Mexico, and Russia.

 - There are lots of helpful photos.

 - The format allows students progress at their own pace.